Last update: 6th March 2019

-At Stride Gaming/Daub Alderney bingo sites such as Kitty Bingo, loyalty points are awarded for cash play – 10 for £1 played on bingo, 1 for £1 played on anything else.
+At Stride Gaming/Daub Alderney bingo sites such as Kitty Bingo, loyalty points are awarded for cash play – 2 for £1 played on bingo, 1 for £1 played on anything else.
 It is a 6 tier scheme but the lowest tier is for players who have never made a deposit.
 No information is given on site on how to progress through the levels, but we think the first two upgrades are based on lifetime deposits and the rest are discretionary.
-The higher levels get a one-off upgrade bonus and a higher rate of weekly cashback.
-Higher levels also get a few daily free spins and daily free cards and access to more free bingo rooms, but in both cases a recent deposit is required.
-A similar arrangement is in force at Stride Gaming/ Leapfrog sites such as King Jackpot but there the points are called BBs.
+The higher levels get a one-off upgrade bonus and weekly cashback.
+Higher levels also get access to more free bingo rooms, but in both cases a recent deposit is required.

 The fantastically complicated Bingocams loyalty scheme has 24 levels in all, with points awarded not for ticket purchases but for line, full house and jackpot wins meaning that the highest level VIPs are not necessarily the biggest spenders.
-The top 5 levels are the VIP levels and it appears that no-one has yet amassed sufficient points (120,000+) to climb right to the top.
+The top 5 levels are the VIP levels and only a handful of players have amassed sufficient points (120,000+) to climb right to the top.
 Before it migrated to Dragonfish, the Bright Bingo scheme boasted a staggering 90 levels (grouped into 10 tiers), with XP points awarded for cash spend on bingo.
-As the future of this bingo software is looking uncertain it may not be worth trying to progress in the Bingocams scheme
+As the future of this bingo software is looking uncertain it may not be worth trying to progress in the Bingocams scheme.

-Relax Gaming sites such as Bingo.com feature a bingo loyalty meter which can be filled by playing bingo and side games.
+Relax Gaming sites such as Bingo.com and Unibet feature a bingo loyalty meter which can be filled by playing bingo and side games.
 When a player goes up a level (each time they play through £20 on bingo) they get a free spin on the Loyalty Wheel; prizes include free spins and bonuses and get bigger and better as the higher levels are reached.